 Contents |

 LICENSING AND REUSE: Unless otherwise expressly stated, all original material of whatever nature created by Theodore P. Pavlic and included in this website and any related pages, including its archives, is protected by copyright and licensed under a Creative Commons Attribution-Noncommercial 3.0 United States License ("CCPL").
 Use of this website is expressly conditioned upon the user’s acceptance of the terms and provisions of the CCPL.
 Use of this site and any of the materials thereon constitutes acceptance of the CCPL by the user.
-Students enrolled in ECE 327 may reuse or modify portions of the materials without attributing the content to its original author so long as it is being used to generate a submission to the original author (e.g., the use of a schematic on a lab report to be submitted to T. Pavlic); otherwise, this web page URL, the URL of the source document, or the author’s name can be cited as the source of the work.

 Make sure your function generator is calibrated for high output impedance load.
 Look for a HIGH Z [1, 2] mode in the output settings (also called output termination).
 After changing this setting, go back to your waveform settings and enter the correct amplitude.

 - Recall from your electromagnetics classes (e.g., ECE 311/312) that transmission lines must be terminated to prevent reflections.
 Conventional terminating loads are 50 ohms, which means that a function generator on one of these lines must drive a 50 ohm load.
-So, the function generator designers have embedded a 50 ohm load as the output impedance of the scope and purposely deliver twice the desired amplitude.
+So the function generator designers have embedded a 50 ohm load as the output impedance of the scope and purposely deliver twice the desired amplitude.
 When connected to a 50 ohm load, the resulting voltage divider provides the right amplitude because it has a gain of 0.5.

 - In our class, load impedances (e.g., inputs to amplifiers) are much higher, and so the resulting voltage divider with the 50 ohm output impedance has near unity gain.
 Telling the function generator about our "HIGH Z" load prevents it from doubling the output.